anthonywchen/RARR/README.md

 export AZURE_SEARCH_KEY="<BING_API_KEY>"
 ```

+If you would like to quickly test the RARR pipeline without having access to a search API key, see [Editing a Single Claim](### Editing a Single Claim).

 #### **OpenAI API**
 We use LLMs from OpenAI to verify and edit the claims.
 Add the following to your `~/.bash_profile`: